rsalmei/clearly/README.md

     what you need, and don't worry as the Clearly Server will still seamlessly handle all tasks and workers updates.

-    Currently you can filter workers by hostname.
+    Currently, you can filter workers by hostname.
     Insert an '!' in the first position to select those that do not match criteria.

     This runs in the foreground.
 Press CTRL+C at any time to stop it.